Zipstack/unstract/backend/README.md

 - Server will start and run at port 8000. (<http://localhost:8000>)

-## Username and Password
+## Default Username and Password

 The default username is `unstract` and the default password is `unstract`.

-To customize your password, simply navigate to the .env file and update the `DEFAULT_AUTH_PASSWORD` variable before launching the server.
-Once changed, use your new password to log in.
-To update the password after it's been set, you must first change it in the .env file, then log in using the new password.
+To customize your password, simply navigate to the `.env` file and update the `DEFAULT_AUTH_PASSWORD` config before launching the server.
+Then use your new password to log in.

+To update the password after it's been set, first change it in the .env file, restart the server for it to take effect, then log in using the new password.

 ## Asynchronous execution/pipeline execution